Steps after installing GitLab (FREE SELF)

 Cross-repository Code Search

-- Advanced Search: Leverage Elasticsearch for faster, more advanced code search across your entire GitLab instance.
+- Advanced Search: Leverage Elasticsearch or OpenSearch for faster, more advanced code search across your entire GitLab instance.